Large black hole entropy from the giant brane expansion: Acknowledgements

 \section{Acknowledgements}

 ~We thank J. Caetano, S. Kim, J. H. Lee, and D. Orlando for useful conversations.
 We also acknowledge financial support from the INFN grant GSS (Gauge Theories, Strings and Supergravity).
-This work benefited from the participation of one of its authors in the workshops ``Precision Holography" and ``Exact Results and Holographic Correspondences" held at CERN and MITP, respectively.
+This work benefited from the participation of ACB in the workshops ``Precision Holography" and ``Exact Results and Holographic Correspondences" held at CERN and MITP, respectively.
+ACB would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Black holes: bridges between number theory and holographic quantum information, where work on this paper was undertaken.
+This work was supported by EPSRC grant EP/R014604/1.